andre0707/LineSimplifier/README.md

 LineSimplifier is a small Swift Package to simplify lines.
 A line is connecting multiple points and does not need to be straight.
+In this package a line could also be called path or route.

-*Limitations:* This package only works with 2 dimensional points.
+**Limitations:** This package only works with 2 dimensional points.

 Sometimes you have a lot of points describing the line, but they are not all needed, because a rough course of the line is good enough.
 Using a lot of points in a line requires a lot of resources which is not always needed.